 Despite the breadth of discretion purportedly granted by the wording of a trust, no grant of discretion to a trustee, whether with respect to management or distribution, is ever absolute.
 A grant of discretion establishes a range within which the trustee may act.
 The greater the grant of discretion, the broader the range.
-Pursuant to subsection (a), a trustee's action must always be in good faith, with regard to the purposes of the trust, and in accordance with the trustee's other duties, including the obligation to exercise reasonable skill, care and caution.
-See Sections 801 (duty to administer trust) and 804 (duty to act with prudence).
-The standard stated in subsection (a) applies only to powers which are to be exercised in a fiduciary as opposed to a nonfiduciary capacity.
-Regarding the standards for exercising discretion and construing particular language of discretion, see Restatement (Third) of Trusts Section 50 (Tentative Draft No. 2, approved 1999); Restatement (Second) of Trusts Section 187 (1959).
+Pursuant to subsection (a), a trustee's exercise of discretion must be in good faith.
+Consistent with the trustee's duty to administer the trust (see Section 801), the trustee's exercise must also be in accordance with the terms and purposes of the trust and the interests of the beneficiaries.
+"Interests of the beneficiaries" means the beneficial interests provided in the terms of the trust.
+See Section 103(8).
+Subsection (a) does not otherwise address the obligations of a trustee to make distributions, leaving that issue to the caselaw.
+Regarding the standards for exercising discretion and construing particular language of discretion, with numerous case citations, see Restatement (Third) of Trusts Section 50 (Tentative Draft No. 2, approved 1999); Restatement (Second) of Trusts Section 187 (1959).
 See also Edward C. Halbach, Jr., Problems of Discretion in Discretionary Trusts, 61 Colum.
 L. Rev. 1425 (1961).
-An abuse by the trustee of the discretion granted in the terms of the trust is a breach of trust that can result in surcharge.
-See Section 1001(b) (remedies for breach of trust).
+Under these standards, whether the trustee has a duty in a given situation to make a distribution depends on the exact language used, whether the standard grants discretion and its breadth, whether this discretion is coupled with a standard, whether the beneficiary has other available resurces, and, more broadly, the overriding purposes of the trust.
+For example, distilling the results of scores of cases, the Restatement (Third) of Trusts concludes that there is a presumption that the "trustee's discretion should be exercised in a manner that will avoid either disqualifying the beneficiary for other benefits or expending trust funds for purposes for which public funds would otherwise be available."
+Restatement (Third) of Trusts Section 50 cmt. e & Reporter's Notes (Tentative Draft No. 2, 1999).